Freezing-In Gravitational Waves: Matrix elements and Phase space integrals

 where we have defined dimensionless $\psi$-functions and used the convention that $\nb(x)=1/(e^{x}-1)$ if the argument of $\nb$ is dimensionless.
 The $\psi$-functions are shown in \Fig{fig_phi_functions} for the $2\to 3$ (dotted black) and $3\to 2$ (dashed black) processes.
 We also show the sum of the $2\to 3$ and $3\to 2$ processes which is labeled as $2\leftrightarrow 3$ and shown as a red dot-dashed line.
 The $2\to 2$ processes are shown as a solid blue line.
 Note that while the $\psi$-function for the $2\leftrightarrow 3$ processes has only a relatively mild $k/T$ dependence around $k/T\simeq 1$ this is not the case for the $2\to 2$ processes.
+In \App{integrate} we have derived an asymptotic form for $\dfh^{(0,4)}$, i.e., $\psi^{(0,4)}$ in the limit $k>T$.
+We find $\psi^{(0,4)}=32/(15 \pi) (k/T)^2$ for $k>T$ what confirms the results in \Fig{fig_phi_functions}. $\psi^{(2,2)}$ and $\psi^{(0,4)}$ differ in their functional form due to the fact that the underlying phase space structure and matrix elements are different for single and graviton pair production.
+The single gravitons are produced in $2\leftrightarrow 3$ processes, while graviton pair production is a $2\to 2$ process.
+In addition, the non-renormalizable nature of gravity leads to a matrix element squared for single graviton production that is proportional to $\kappa^2\sim \frac{1}{\Mp^2}$ times an expression with dimensions $({\rm energy})^2$.
+Similarly the matrix element squared for graviton pair production is proportional to $\kappa^4\sim \frac{1}{\Mp^4}$ times an expression with dimensions $({\rm energy})^4$.
+In the case of graviton pair production the $2\to 2$ phase space integration for large $k$ translates this into a quadratic dependence on momentum, which explains the form of $\psi^{(0,4)}$ for large $k$.